Japanese occupation of West Sumatra: Prelude

-In January 1942, two Japanese flying boat attacked the city of Padang.
-During the first attack, a flying boat dropped one bomb in front of Padang station, near the railroad workshops.
+In January 1942, two Japanese planes attacked the city of Padang.
+During the first attack, a plane dropped one bomb in front of Padang station, near the railroad workshops.
 This was the first ever bombing to occur in West Sumatra.
-The second attack saw seven Japanese flying boats appear over the port of Emmahaven.
-After circling over the city of Padang, the flying boats dropped bombs on ships at anchor by the docks, as well as warehouses.
+The second attack saw seven Japanese planes appear over the port of Emmahaven.
+After circling over the city of Padang, the planes dropped bombs on ships at anchor by the docks, as well as warehouses.
 As a result, three large ships were sunk, parts of the warehouses and wharves were burned, and the conveyor for loading coal onto ships was damaged.

 By February 1942, as part of their preparations for war, the Dutch organized various auxiliary and militia units to support the Royal Netherlands East Indies Army; these included the Stadswacht, Landwacht, and Luchtbeschermingsdienst (LBD), alongside other militia preparations.
 The Stadswacht was responsible for localized protection in larger towns, focusing on maintaining order and guarding critical areas.
 Similarly, the Landwacht was established on estates and consisted of estate personnel tasked with defending their properties and, if required, assisting neighboring estates.
 Additionally, other auxiliary and conscript units were formed, such as the Landstorm, a militia comprising Europeans over the age of 32.
 However, such preparations were insufficient when the Japanese arrived, as efforts to form such groups as well as the Vernielingscorps (designed to implement a scorched-earth policy), Militieplicht (a militia obligation meant to maintain Dutch control), and the Vrijwillige Hulppolitie (volunteer auxiliary police) received little support from the public.
 Only civil servants under duress showed minimal compliance.